mjmunger/autodiscover-outlook-macmail/README.md

 # autodiscover-outlook-macmail
 This PHP repo is a configurable set of scripts to autoconfigure Outlook, MacMail, Android, iPhone, and Thunderbird for your IMAP and SMTP servers.
+# Quickstart (TL;DR - Just get me setup!)

+1. Clone the repo to DOCUMENT_ROOT/autodiscover
+1. Run `composer update` to get dependencies.
+1. Configure the JSON file (config/config.json)
+1. Setup DNS so clients can find it (see below)
+1. Configure Apache mod_rewrite for virtual hosts (See copy / paste stuff below)
+1. Configure your SSL certificate SAN to include autoconfig and autodiscover.
+(Notes on using LetsEncrypt for this, below)

 # What's this?